 Additional Graduation Requirements

-- Students must satisfactorily complete the minimum number of credit hours specified by the graduate degree program.
+- Students must satisfactorily complete the number of credit hours specified by the graduate degree program.

-- A grade of B or higher must be earned in all College of Education graduate courses used as prerequisites and each program course.
+- A grade of B or higher must be earned in all Department graduate courses used as prerequisites and each core courses.